JoshOrndorff/ProcessCalcRuntime/README.md

 A substrate runtime module for pi-calc-based smart contracts.

+This modules [design principles and motivation](DesignAndMotivation.md) are also available.

 This repository includes the runtime module itself in `runtime/src/pcalc.rs` as well as a basic node-template-based blockchain client that uses it.

 # Building